-Each of the following videos quickly introduces one of the twelve topics of the Real Agility™ Program – Leadership Track.
+Each of the following videos quickly introduces one of the many topics of the Real Agility™ Program – Leadership Track.
 The program itself consists of both group and one-on-one leadership coaching.

 Leading to Real Agility requires leaders to take on three core responsibilities related to the overall change process.
 This video briefly explains those three responsibilities.

 Leading to Real Agility requires a that you communicate the vision for change.
 The four key concepts of this responsibility are described in this video.